 13. Akita x Mastiff Mix

-This mastiff and akita mix stands to inherit the protective nature of the akita and the big build of the mastiff.
-You can expect this akita hybrid to be athletic and strong, with a tough-guy exterior that’s not afraid to stand up for its family!
+This mastiff and Akita mix stands to inherit the protective nature of the Akita and the big build of the mastiff.
+You can expect these mixed-breed doggos to be athletic and strong, with a tough-guy exterior and the courage to match it!

 14. Akita x Golden Retriever Mix